Div (mythology): Philosophy and Mysticism

-The term div was still widely used in the adab literature for personifications of vices.
-They represent the evil urges of the stage to the al-nafs al-ammarah.

-As the sensual soul, they oppose the divine spirit, a motif the authors derived from the story of the Quranic prophet Solomon and his subjugation of demons.
+Despite the foreign origin, the Persian authors closely follow established Islamic cosmological, ethical, and spiritual frameworks.
+As in the case of the Persian poet Sanai, he describes the same spiritual path from the world of matter to the realm of the divine as found in Islamic philosophy (falsafa) and mystical literature.
+While for the famous Muslim philosopher Avicenna, the material world is simply matter, Sanai poetically describes the material world as a valley inhabited by divs, who symbolize envy, greed, and malice prevailing on Earth.

+Due to their association with the material world and the demonic, the divs frequently appear throughout Persian adab literature for personifications of vices, which represent the al-nafs al-ammarah in orthodox Sufism.
+These teachings are then combined with Qur'anic teachings about the self and the escape from the dominion of the material world.
+Usually the Qur'anic story of the Prophet Solomon enslaving demons is viewed as the macrocosmic event of the microcosmis struggle of the spiritual self against the lower carnal desires of the div.

 Attar of Nishapur writes: "If you bind the div, you will set out for the royal pavilion with Solomon" and "You have no command over your self's kingdom [body and mind], for in your case the div is in the place of Solomon".

+In the Haft Peykar by Nizami Ganjavi (c.
+1141 – 1209), the fictional wayfarer Māhān (the "moonlike one") travels through a demon-infested desert and meets a beautiful parī (fairy) at an oasis.
+Overcome by lust and passion, he unlawfully engages with the girl, whereupon she turns into a dēw, formed from God's wrath.
+Māhān is saved by the crowing of the rooster at dawn, before the demon could end his life.
+The div is formed through the consequences of Māhān's moral transgression and thus, represents a moral guardian and device of temptation.

-The Kulliyati Chahar Kitab reads as follows to explain the effect of demons on the human soul:
+The Kulliyati Chahar Kitab reads as follows to explain the effect of divs (demons) on the human soul:

 "The desire to give up nafs is weak, the worship of God will weaken nafs....
 Anyone who gives up hedonism, he will overcome the oppressive nafs....
 If one behaved according to his carnal desire, how could one make jihad [struggle] with nafs. ...
 The killing of nafs may not be possible except by means of the use of the dagger of silence, the sword of hunger, or the spear of solitude and humility....
 If you want to kill the div [demon] of nafs, you must stay away from the haram [forbidden]....
-If you are a slave of your sexual desire, even if you think you are free, you are a prisoner."
+If you are a slave of your sexual desire, even if you think you are free, you are a prisoner.